carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 > This information would allow you to create your own image from a newer version of Ubuntu.
 > How would you use this information to make your own image?
 > Could you use another Linux distributions?
+> > Write down the steps you would use to to make this new image.
 > Find help on an earlier section of the workshop if you need, or skip this exercise for now.
 >
 > > ## Solution